survivejs/react-book/manuscript/02_developing_with_webpack.md

 </html>
 ```

-We'll generate this dynamically at the build chapter, but this is enough for now.
+We'll generate the file dynamically at *Building Kanban*, but this is good enough for now.

 ## Setting Up Webpack Configuration